How to Integrate AI into Your Content Automation Strategy

 Step 4 — Implement Quality Control and Human-in-the-Loop

 Start by building a lightweight review architecture that blends automated gates with human judgement: automated pre-checks catch mechanical errors and policy risks, while human reviewers validate nuance, tone, and legal claims.
-Define clear roles, SLAs, and escalation paths so content moves quickly without getting stuck in review limbo.
+Clearly define roles, SLAs, and escalation steps.
+This ensures that content moves quickly and doesn’t get stuck in review.

 • Policy filters: detect hate speech, medical/legal claims, or PII.